sundharwinston/JavascriptGrammer/README.md

     let java = new lang('java');

 In JavaScript programs Objects and Arrays are created all the time.
 Imagine if you instantiated 10000 or even 100000 objects of a particular type, each storing a copy of the same exact method.
 This is rather wasteful.
 Instead of using this we can use Native functions like Array.toString().

+## Prototype
+A JavaScript prototype is used to add new properties and methods to an existing object constructor.